colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

 <!--
 Measuring similarity of objects is one of the most fundamental computations for data mining.
 Similarity can be used to detect plagiarism, categorize documents, recommend products to customers and there are many many more applications.
 There are a lot of different ways of defining similarity.
 In this post I'll be talking about Jaccard similarity and its' approximation. -->

-### Toy example
+### Toy Example

-I think working with tiny examples to build intuition is an excellent method for learning.
-So in that spirit, let's consider a toy example.
-Let's assume that we only have 3 artists and we have a total of 8 users in our dataset.
+I think working with tiny examples to build intuition can be an excellent method for learning.
+In that spirit, now consider a toy example.
+Assume that we only have 3 artists and we have a total of 8 users in our dataset.

 $$\text{artist}_{1} = \{1, 4, 7\}$$